Vanderflys/No-Drop-Plus/README.md

 # No Drop Plus / No Drop+
-Highly optimized and multi-player friendly datapack that removes item dropping.
+A highly optimized and multiplayer-compatible datapack that removes item dropping.<br>
 If you still want to drop items, simply crouch and then drop your items.